Prospecting is one of the key stages of the sales process.

 To answer this question – think what you’re trying to achieve during the prospecting stage.
 You want your potential buyer either to pay attention and give you a chance to meet or move to the next stage, right?

-Sadly, way too often this is not the case!
+Sadly, this is not always the case.
 Much of the content produced by companies around the world focuses solely on their own products, features, and services – rather than focusing on their potential customers’ pain points.

 This means – quit sending out content that talks about how great you are and how great your company is!